p-adic Differential Operators on Automorphic Forms on Unitary Groups: Introduction

 The starting point for my construction and proofs is \cite{kaCM}; however, the higher-dimensional, vector-valued situation is more complicated and involves several obstacles not encountered in the one-dimensional case considered in \cite{kaCM}.
 My generalization involves a more delicate use of the Kodaira-Spencer morphism (which, for the unitary case, is no longer an isomorphism) than in Katz's situation.
 Also, unlike in \cite{kaCM}, the action of the operator on $q$-expansions is no longer in terms of a derivation on a commutative ring, but rather a map (in general, not a derivation) on a ring that is in general non-commutative; I formulate the precise action of this map on coefficients of vector-valued $q$-expansions so that the description of the resulting coefficients can be used to study $p$-adic interpolation.
 (Similarly, there are other instances in which a commutative ring in \cite{kaCM} is replaced with a non-commutative one in my situation.)

-\subsection{Organization of the Paper}
+\subsection{Organization of the paper}

 Sections \ref{review} through \ref{padicandIg} cover background information, much of which is not available elsewhere in the literature.
-In addition to being necessary to our discussion of differential operators later in the paper, these sections should be a useful reference for other researchers.
-In Section \ref{review}, we review automorphic forms from several perspectives and develop necessary background for the later sections of the paper.
-In Section \ref{GMKS}, we discuss the Gauss-Manin connection and Kodaira-Spencer morphism in more detail than one finds elsewhere in the literature.
+In addition to being necessary for our discussion, these sections should be a useful reference for other researchers.
+In Section \ref{review}, we review automorphic forms from several perspectives.
+Section \ref{GMKS} discusses the Gauss-Manin connection and Kodaira-Spencer morphism in more detail than one finds elsewhere in the literature.
 In particular, we give an explicit example, which is useful for the explicit description of the differential operators given later.
 No similarly explicit examples are currently found in the literature.
 In Section \ref{qexpnsection}, we discuss Fourier expansions and the algebraic theory of $q$-expansions.
-We describe the ``Mumford object," the higher dimensional analogue of the Tate curve, in detail not found in other literature but necessary for our discussion of the differential operators; this should also serve as a ``users' guide" for others seeking an explicit description of the Mumford Object.
+We describe the ``Mumford object," the higher dimensional analogue of the Tate curve; this should also serve as a ``users' guide" for others seeking an explicit description of the Mumford Object.
 In Section \ref{padicandIg}, we discuss $p$-adic automorphic forms on unitary groups, in a format analogous to the one in \cite{kaCM}.

 Our discussion of the differential operators occurs in Sections \ref{ShimurasDiffOps} through \ref{cmsection}.
 In Section \ref{ShimurasDiffOps}, we briefly review Shimura's definition of $\ci$-differential operators.
 The material in Sections \ref{Kapuralg} through \ref{cmsection} builds upon the material in \cite{kaCM}.
 In Section \ref{kapa}, we give an explicit formula for the action of the differential operators on vector-valued $p$-adic automorphic forms.
 This differential operator, unlike the one in Katz, is not a derivation; indeed, it acts on a non-commutative ring.
 We obtain a higher-dimensional, vector-valued analogue of Ramanujan's operator $q\frac{d}{dq}$.
-The formula for the action of the differential operators is be useful for applications.
-Others can apply these formulas without having read the technical earlier portions of the paper.